ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter27.md

 He could not remember how gruesome and painful their past was.
 However, he knew that sooner or later he had to face it.

-Besides, the past events were a fait accompli.
+Furthermore, the past events were a fait accompli.
 Whether he recalled them or not, they had already occurred, and there was nothing he could do to reverse or modify the outcome.

 However, now that Lán WàngJī was by his side, holding him tight, and kissing him with passion, Wèi WúXiàn could tell that the present time was more cheerful.

-After a long kiss, Lán WàngJī finally let go of his mouth, then brought his own lips close to Wèi WúXiàn’s ear.
+After a long kiss, Lán WàngJī finally let go of his mouth, then brought his lips close to Wèi WúXiàn’s ear.
 He said, “I want you to come with me to see someone.”

 Then, he took Wèi WúXiàn’s hand and led him out of Jingshi.